 Women have oestrogen receptors all over the body so therefore the decrease in oestrogen can affect us from inside out.
 There are 2 main areas to consider:

 The Heart: The decrease in oestrogen affects the arteries in our heart, making women more at risk of heart disease as oestrogen declines.
 This means that is it really important to become ‘breathless’ when we exercise to keep the heart healthy.
-This should be done for around 30 minutes, 3-4 times a week, so a minimum of 90 mins per week.
+Try and get breathless for around 10 minutes a day, or you could do longer sessions of 20 minutes 3-4 times a week.
+Try and aim for a minimum of 90 mins per week.
 This doesn’t all have to be done in one session, so work out how you can break this down into small chunks during the week. eg fast walking to places, walk/run up the stairs, cycle to work or the shops…..it doesn’t matter as long as you are breathless.

 The Bones: Osteoporosis is known as the ‘silent’ killer as many people don’t know that they have it until they fall and break a bone.
 Hormonal changes and imbalances, especially low oestrogen levels in women and low levels of testosterone in men can decrease bone mass and are major factors in the cause of osteoporosis.
 Women suffer from osteoporosis more than men largely because of a decrease in hormones after menopause.(1) The major sites for this disease are wrists, shoulders, hips and spine.
 Therefore we need to target those areas with bone loading such as bodyweight exercises (push ups, tri-cep dips, lunges, squats, bridge, superman).
 Once you have mastered these moves, increasing the resistance can be done using resistance bands, dumbbells, kettlebells or machines in the gym.
 If you prefer group training, find a class that incorporates these moves.
 That way you can also be checked that are doing them with good form!
 Running, jumping and skipping are great for loading the hips and lower spine, just look at doing additional things for your wrists, shoulders and upper spine (we totally want to avoid having a ‘hunch’ when we get older!)